Inclined elevator: Distinction from funicular

 Montmartre Funicular in Paris is a double track inclined elevator.

-Inclined elevator to the Gediminas Hill in Vilnius, the capital city of Lithuania.

 An inclined elevator differs from a funicular in that the latter has a cable attached to a pair of vehicles, the ascending and descending vehicles counterbalancing each other.
 In the inclined elevator one car is either winched up to the station at the top of the incline where the cable is collected on a winch drum, or the single car is balanced by a counterweight.
 Some scholars, though, consider an inclined elevator as a descendant of a funicular.
+Furthermore, it is not uncommon for historic funicular to be converted into an inclined elevator.

+For example, the Montmartre Funicular in Paris was historically a true funicular, but after a reconstruction in 1991 is technically a double-inclined elevator, since each of its two cabins has its own cable traction with its own counterweight and they operate independently from each other, but retain its historical name.